Toby Hill

 Toby Hill (b.
-San Francisco, 1962) was raised in New York and is is now based in Anderson Valley, Mendocino County, California.
+San Francisco, 1962) was raised in New York and is now based in Anderson Valley, Mendocino County, California.
 He earned a Bachelor of Fine Arts degree from the California College of the Arts and studied under New Yorker cartoonist Sam Gross at the School of Visual Arts.
 Hill began his exhibition career in New York in the late 1980s before returning to northern California.
 Before fully transitioning from artisan to artist, he worked as an integral color wall plaster muralist and winemaker.
 Influenced by the Cobra School of painting, he has shown regularly in the California region since 2021.

 CV

-Lives and works in Philo, CA
+Lives and works in Philo, CA and San Francisco

 Education